Han1-Chri5/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 2-Program that prints the alphabet in lowercase
 # 3-Program that prints the alphabet in lowercase and uppercase
 # 4-Program that prints the alphabet in lowercase expert q and e
+# 5-Program that prints all single digit numbers of base 10 from 0